 The new Russian weapon that could flood US coastal cities with nuclear tsunamis

-Military experts and Western officials have highlighted concerns about a specific "super weapon" from Russia: the Poseidon 2M39 torpedo.
-The weapon has been undergoing rapid development since Russian President Vladimir Putin asked the Defense Minister for information on a "key phase" of the tests.
+Military experts and Western officials have highlighted concerns about a specific "super weapon" of Russia: the Poseidon 2M39 torpedo.
+The weapon has been undergoing rapid development since Russian President Vladimir Putin asked the Defense Minister about a "key phase" of the tests.
 Sergei Shoigu.
 CNN cites Russian sources about tests conducted in late 2020.